 Anywhere in Italy – but in Rome in particular – one encounters art not just in museums, but in the streets, in courtyards, in gardens, in churches, sitting outdoors at a café, and even in the entryways of palaces!

 Art need not be sought out, one only needs to learn to see it.

 For me, art is life.
 And without art, life shrinks to humdrum continuance.

 After taking a degree at “La Sapienza” University in Rome and graduate study at the Study Center at the Victoria and Albert in London, Alessandra Di Castro has been Director of the Museo Ebraico di Roma, and is currently chair of its Foundation.

-Since January 2020 she has been President of the Associazione Antiquari d’Italia (AAI).
+From 2020 to 2022 she has been President of the Associazione Antiquari d’Italia (AAl), of which she is currently the Vice-president.
 She sits on the boards of the Biennale Internazionale dell’Antiquariato di Firenze and of TEFAF and is consultant for Masterpiece London.
 In 2019 she received the Iris Award of Bard Graduate Center New York as outstanding dealer.